-Colgate expects its students to conduct themselves in a manner that is consistent with the institutional community's pursuit of its educational objectives.
-The integrity of the Colgate community depends upon each member's acceptance of individual responsibility and respect for the rights of others.
-Colgate expects that its students will not lie, steal, cheat, or engage in dishonest or unlawful behavior, including behavior that damages University property, the personal property of another individual, or public property or any other behavior intended to inflict physical or emotional harm on oneself, another person, or the community.
-Colgate students must abide by University policies and procedures and comply with directions of University officials acting in performance of their duties.
+Colgate expects students to conduct themselves in a manner consistent with the University's commitment to educating all of its students.
+The integrity of the Colgate community depends upon each member's acceptance of individual responsibility and respect for the rights of other students and with each member of the faculty and staff.

+Colgate expects that its students will not lie, steal, cheat, or engage in dishonest or unlawful behavior, including behavior that damages University property, the personal property of another individual, public property, or any other behavior that inflicts physical or emotional harm on oneself, another person, or the community.
+In addition, students will not engage in behaviors that impede other students' opportunity to learn, or a faculty member's ability to teach, or that interferes with the academic objectives of the University.
+Colgate students must abide by all University policies and procedures and comply with directions of University officials acting in performance of their duties.